 Ari Cohen holds a professional M.Arch degree from The University of Texas at Austin and a Bachelor’s Degree from Lehigh University, where she first studied architecture.
 Previously working at Overland Partners in San Antonio, she gained experience in higher education projects and urban-interactive journalism.
 Ari is passionate about design at all scales, as well as travel, groovy music, comedy, and movies at Alamo Drafthouse.

-Dan Ciolino is an award-winning designer, Registered Architect, and LEED Accredited Professional with a Bachelor of Architecture degree from Syracuse University.
+Dan Ciolino is an award-winning designer, Registered Architect (VA), and LEED Accredited Professional with a Bachelor of Architecture degree from Syracuse University.
 He believes in an architecture that carefully considers site, material, and culture.
 His goal is to spread thoughtful, modern design via architecture.
 Dan has experience with office, courthouse, police, prison, transportation architecture, and, most recently, residential architecture.
 He also has experience with all phases of the architectural process: from planning and conceptual design to construction administration.
 The value he places on data integrated design has led him to computational design, which he sees as being important for architecture’s future.

 Mitch Peterson has a Master of Architecture degree from the University of Texas at Austin and experience in both custom residential and commercial projects through small architecture offices in Austin.
 He is interested in architecture that explores minimalist details and new methods of building construction systems.
 He and his fiancee are both passionate about their two rescued Weimaraners, baking, and venturing out of their East Austin home to explore new places near and far.

 Kevin Clapp attended Texas A&M University, where he earned a B.S. in Urban and Regional Planning and a professional M.Arch degree.
 His experience includes custom residential projects in Texas and Colorado.
 He is interested in the role affordable housing will play in the development of American cities.